sdds/sdds/style_guide.md

 ### Project Header Files

-The project SHALL provide two services via header files:
+The project SHALL provide the services via header files:

-* A set of internal definitions to class source files, which a class source file can access with a single `include` statement.
 * A public API that calling applications can access with a single `include` statement.

-These two services MAY be combined into one project header file ((`myproj.h`), or MAY be split into an external header file (`myproj.h`) and an internal header file (`myproj_internal.h`).
-The project MAY further break down these header files if necessary.

 The external header file SHALL define a version number for the project as follows: